siqib/Collaboration-and-Competition/README.md

 ### Project Details

 In the observation space, there are 8 variables corresponding to position, velocity of the ball and racket.
-Each agents receives its own, local observation.
+Each agent receives its own, local observation.

 The actions space is continuous, corresponding to movement toward (or away from) the net, and jumping.